What is an impacted tooth?

 Sometimes the answer is nothing, for a while anyway.
 Nothing may

-mouth it may push against the nearby teeth and damage them.
-If the
+the mouth it may push against the nearby teeth and damage them.

-gum opens up enough over an impacted tooth to allow bacteria from
+If the gum opens up enough over an impacted tooth to allow

-the mouth to enter the space around the impacted tooth, it may
+bacteria from the mouth to enter the space around the impacted

-become infected.
-Depending on the type of bacteria, several problems
+tooth, it may become infected.
+Depending on the type of

 An impacted tooth may cause difficulties with proper tooth cleaning and allow plaque (which is full of bacteria) to accumulate.
 This may lead with time to periodontal (gum) disease and spread to the nearby teeth.
 Other types of bacteria may cause tooth decay.
 The wisdom tooth or a nearby tooth may become decayed.
 Less commonly, the sack of tissue that surrounds the wisdom tooth may start to enlarge and fill up with fluid, forming what is called a cyst.
 A cyst may continue to grow and damage the jawbone, nearby teeth or other structures.
 This sack may also form tumors or growths.
 Although most of these are benign (and may still grow like the cysts) some may rarely be malignant (cancer).

 Delaying treatment may also place the nearby teeth at risk.
 Many patients come in to have a wisdom tooth, or other impacted tooth, removed because of pain, but many times a tooth adjacent to it is so badly damaged that it is the one that hurts or it may even be beyond repair and be lost.
 Sometimes a wisdom tooth may not cause problems until the person is much older, as old as the nineties in my experience.
 That is definitely not a good age to be having wisdom teeth removed.

 When is the best time to do something?

 A large cyst associated with an impacted